 Fractional ownership of Ferraris and NES games in one app.

-I hope you enjoyed last week’s issue on self-publishing with Amazon KDP.
-For lucky issue #13 I’m exploring a topic that a couple of readers have been suggesting I write about.
+For this issue we’re exploring a topic that a couple of readers have been suggesting we write about.
 The topic is fractional investing in classic cars — specifically through an innovative new company called Rally.

 Let’s dive in!

 Investing in cars seems counter-intuitive.
 All else being equal, there’s few worse places to park your money than into a vehicle.
 The minute you drive a new car off the lot, up to 15% of the value is lost forever.
 Depreciation on cars is insanely high, and no matter what you do to improve the value, a car is almost never worth more than what you paid.

 Cars typically lose 58% of their initial value after just three years, and some vehicles can have a book value close to zero after a decade.
 The fact is, cars depreciate faster than almost every mainstream consumer good except video games.
 (I’ve learned this lesson firsthand in a past ecommerce life.)

 However, rare/exotic/classic cars are a big exception to this rule.
 Most cars get progressively worse over time and aren’t worth pouring money into.
 But cars with distinctive design, high performance, and other unique characteristics cause heads to turn and create intrinsic value for collectors.